Financial Aid & Expenses

 Scholarships

-All applicants to MAET are considered for merit-based scholarships funded by donations from alumni and outside supporters.
+All applicants to MA-EDTR are considered for merit-based scholarships funded by donations from alumni and outside supporters.
 We aim to award merit-based aid to 30-40% of the entering class, distributed on the basis of exceptional ability and talent based on information presented during the admissions process – no additional application necessary.
 A limited number of admitted applicants who do not receive a scholarship may be placed on a waitlist for merit-based aid.

 Federal Need-Based Financial Aid